 Professor the Hon.
+Stephen Martin,

-Stephen Martin, Chief Executive, the Committee for Economic Development of Australia (CEDA)
+Chief Executive, the Committee for

+Economic Development of Australia

+(CEDA)

 A number of respondents were actively looking for work, although they faced numerous barriers preventing them from securing employment.
 Forty-three per cent of job seekers reported their long-term unemployed status as the main barrier to finding and securing a job, and 41% reporting that their level of education, training, skills and work experience prevented them from being more competitive in the job market.
-Respondents managed multiple challenges which impacted on their ability to manage day-to-day living, with almost half (49%) of respondents reported that their personal and financial situation had deteriorated in the past 12 months.
+Respondents managed multiple challenges which impacted on their ability to manage day-to-day living, with almost half (49%) of respondents reported that their personal and financial of respondents moved, on average, at least three times in 12 months moved house mainly due to family violence situation had deteriorated in the past 12 months.
 This means many people accessing Salvation Army Emergency Relief services are impacted by complex needs and continue to face severe economic and social disadvantage that place them at the margins of our communities.
 Entrenched poverty and persistent disadvantage require a collective response and commitment from all levels of government, the private sector, and the wider community.
 The Salvation Army again calls for a shift in social policy direction, and less punitive action led by the Australian Government, to adequately address the causes of persistent disadvantage and inequality across our communities.
 This would enable all Australians to enjoy full social participation.